 Precisely measuring economic impacts requires accurately identifying the location of the direct expenditures to best capture the indirect effects.
-To ensure that the geographic breakdowns remain relevant with changing geographies for the large professional services contracts over time, detailed review of geographies at the invoice level will take place every three years, a requirement that will coincide with the 2023-24 Economic Impact Analysis.
+To ensure that the geographic breakdowns remain relevant with changing geographies for the large professional services contracts over time, detailed review of geographies at the invoice level will take place every three years, a requirement that coincides with this 2023-24 Economic Impact Analysis.
+However, due to data limitations, this detailed review was not performed for this analysis.
 The construction contracts are analyzed for geographic spending every fiscal year.